reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 <p/>

 ### Sample Distribution
+We have to classes, MS or Non-MS.
-After we balanced the classes using downsampling, each class contains 646 samples (MRI images), ensuring a balanced dataset for training and evaluation.
+After we balanced the classes using downsampling, each class contains 1293 samples (MRI images), ensuring a balanced dataset for training and evaluation.

 ## Model Architecture
 We utilized and finetuned the Vision Transformer (ViT) model, specifically `google/vit-base-patch16-384` on our MRI dataset images.